gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-boilerplate.md

 There's a couple of other pieces I've needed in most WebGL samples.

-One is <a href="http://paulirish.com/2011/requestanimationframe-for-smart-animating/">Paul Irish's requestAnimationFrame polyfill</a>.
-The other is some code to initialize WebGL.
 At the time of this writing WebGL requires the asking for an "experimental-webgl" context where as in the near future you can just ask for "webgl".
 I could write this in every WebGL program